Portsmouth, VA Personal Injury Lawyer

 However, a personal injury claim is incomplete unless it also considers the full impact of the incident upon your life.
 This includes considerations of any additional economic or emotional losses.
 If the incident leaves you unable to work for a period of time, or even the rest of your life, the claimant can demand reimbursement for this lost income.

 In addition, a comprehensive claim should attempt to describe and show your suffering and loss of quality of life due to the injury.
-A Portsmouth, VA, personal injury lawyer could help you claim all the compensation you are entitled to and fight for your right to receive a full and fair amount of money.
+A Portsmouth lawyer could help you claim all the compensation you are entitled to and fight for your right to receive a full and fair amount of money in a personal injury lawsuit.

 How Should I Deal with the Insurance Company?